Computroniks/useful-circtuits/README.md

-# useful-circtuits
+# Useful circuits
-A collection of useful circtuits and explanations on how they work.
+This repo contains a collection of useful circuits and explanations on how they work.